 NES ELA: English Literature in the 17th & 18th Century - Chapter Summary

 Review important authors and literary works of 17th and 18th century England with these chapter resources.
-Get ready for the NES ELA exam with lessons on the following:
+Get ready for the NES ELA exam with lessons that can help you do the following:

-- Satire in the work of Jonathan Swift
+- Analyze satire in the work of Jonathan Swift

 You'll get up to speed quickly and easily with these short video lessons.
 Each lesson lasts between five and ten minutes and can be re-watched as many times as needed.
 Follow along with the written transcripts or use them to review.